TLP:CLEAR

 • Binaries are authentic Xmrig — not modified — so hash-based detection rotates weekly

-Sample Inventory
+Sample inventory

-Wave 3 — 2026-06-24 (latest, still being analyzed)
+Wave 3 — 2026-06-24 (latest)

 SHA256ArchitectureSizeURL